Bicheno, Tasmania: Features

 In Lions Park near the tennis courts is the grave of Wauba Debar (after whom Waub's Harbour was named), an Aboriginal woman who was stolen from her tribe as a teenager to become a "sealer's woman".
 Her bravery in rescuing two sealers in a storm is commemorated by a headstone.

 The hinterland was established for farming in the mid-1840s, which continues today.
 Coal was discovered in 1848.
 In 1854, the harbour was expanded to provide port facilities for the coal mines at Denison River.
 The coal was transported to the port via a 5‑km horse-drawn tramway.
 Coal can still be seen in this area today.

 The use of Bicheno as a coal port was short-lived.
 The discovery of gold in Victoria saw most of the residents depart in 1855 and for nearly a century, Bicheno became a sleepy little fishing village.
 Fishing has continued to be the lifeblood of the town with substantial quantities of crayfish, abalone, scallops and trevally.
 Many tourists enjoy fish and chips at the waterfront near the boat ramp.
 In recent times it has become a popular tourist destination, with a range of accommodation, a few craft shops, and cafes.
 Visitors are also attracted to the little penguin colony on adjacent Diamond Island.
 Visitors to the penguins are reminded to respect these wild animals.
 There is the option to do a guided penguin tour to a protected rookery.
 The area is a popular picnic spot and the home of Pop Up Picnic Bicheno.
 There are many vineyards surrounding Bicheno.
 Wines from all local vineyards can be tasted at The Farm Shed, a new staple in the town.
 A nearby point of interest is the Bicheno Blowhole.
 A famous resident is the world champion swimmer Shane Gould.
 Famous artists include painter Vanessa Richardson, surf photographer Mathew Tildesley and contemporary jeweller Carl Noonan.
 A cold water swim group meet each morning at Waubs Bay, regardless of weather or season.

 In September 2003, a memorial to the merchant navy was unveiled in Bicheno.
 Five months later, in February 2004, the town presented a freedom of entry charter to the Australian Merchant Navy, the first time any locality in the world has granted "freedom of the city" to the merchant navy.
 Local primary school children have been appointed custodians of the memorial, built near Wauba Debar's grave.

-At the 2019 Australian federal election the Bicheno booth recorded the following number of votes for each party:
+At the 2025 Australian federal election the Bicheno booth recorded the following number of votes for each party:

-Labor 194 (33.98%), Nationals 118 (20.67%), Greens 108 (18.91%), Liberal 96 (16.81%), United Australia Party 30 (5.25%) and Pauline Hanson's One Nation 25 (4.38%).
-After the distribution of preferences the two-party preferred vote was Labor 333 (58.32%) to Liberal 238 (41.68%).
+Labor 199 (41.12%), Liberal 108 (22.31%), Greens 95 (19.63%), Pauline Hanson's One Nation 24 (4.96%), Trumpet of Patriots 21 (4.34%), Shooters, Fishers and Farmers Party 18 (3.72%), independent Angela Offord 16 (3.31%) and Citizens Party 3 (0.62%) After the distribution of preferences the two-party preferred vote was Labor 317 (64.46%) to Liberal 172 (35.54%).

-Bicheno is part of the Glamorgan Spring Bay council municipality.
+Bicheno is part of the Glamorgan Spring Bay Council.